shabin5785/Golang_notes/Go_2.md

 The behavior of / dep ends on whether its operands are integers, so 5.0/4.0 is 1.25, but 5/4 is 1 because integer division truncates the result toward zero.

+-If the result of an arithmetic operat ion, whether signed or unsig ned, has more bits than can be repres ented in the result typ e, it is said to **overflow**.
+The hig h-order bits that do not fit are si lently discarded

+-al l values of basic typ e—boole ans, numbers, and str ings—are comparable, meaning that two values of the same typ e may be compared using the == and != operators.
+Fur thermore, integers, floating-p oint numbers, and str ings are ordered by the comparison operators.